tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If sent by a server, the signature algorithm MUST be one offered in the client's "signature_algorithms" extension unless no valid certificate chain can be produced without unsupported algorithms (see {{signature-algorithms}}).
-Note that there is a possibility for inconsistencies here.
-For instance, the client might offer an ECDHE_ECDSA cipher suite but omit any ECDSA and EdDSA values from its "signature_algorithms" extension.
-In order to negotiate correctly, the server MUST check any candidate cipher suites against the "signature_algorithms" extension before selecting them.
-This is somewhat inelegant but is a compromise designed to minimize changes to the original cipher suite design.

 If sent by a client, the signature algorithm used in the signature MUST be one of those present in the supported_signature_algorithms field of the CertificateRequest message.

 In addition, the signature algorithm MUST be compatible with the key in the sender's end-entity certificate.
 RSA signatures MUST use an